logicalclocks/hops-docs/docs/user_guide/hopsfs/xattrs.rst

 *   ``dfs.namenode.fs-limits.max-xattrs-per-inode``

 The maximum number of extended attributes per inode.
 By default, this limit is 32.
-The maximum allowed number is 255 extended attributes per inode.
+The maximum allowed number is 127 extended attributes per inode.

 *   ``dfs.namenode.fs-limits.max-xattr-size``

 The maximum combined size of the name and value of an extended attribute in bytes.
-By default, the maximum allowed limit is 13985, where the name can take up to 255 bytes, and the value size can take up to 13730 bytes.
+It should be larger than 0 and less than or equal to the maximum size (hard limit), which is 3442755.
+By default, this limit is 13755 bytes, where the name can take up to 255 bytes, and the value size can take up to 13500 bytes.

 Compatibility with HDFS
 -----------------------